csqsiew/website/content/research/conferences.md

 **2019**

+Siew, C. S. Q. (2019, May).
+Listen Carefully: Auditory Illusions and Tricks.
+Pint of Science.
+Coventry, UK.
+[Public outreach].

+Siew, C. S. Q. (2019, May).
+The building blocks of humor.
+Warwick Databeers.
+University of Warwick, Coventry, UK.
+[Public outreach].

+Siew, C. S. Q. (2019, May).
+Quantifying the structure of the mental lexicon using network science.
+2nd Warwick Postdoctoral Science Symposium.
+University of Warwick, Coventry, UK.

 Siew, C. S. Q. (2019, March).
 Using network science to understand the mental lexicon.
 International Convention of Psychological Science, Paris, France.

 Siew, C. S. Q., Engelthaler, T., & Hills, T. T. (2019, March).
 Humorous Phrases Generator: A Citizen Science Project to Provide Insights into the Mechanisms of Humor.
 Poster presented at International Convention of Psychological Science, Paris, France.